 iPad Pro (2021): Features, release date, design, and more

-The 2021 iPad Pro has been rumored for quite a while.
-It’s likely going to be released on April 20, at Apple’s ‘Spring Loaded’ Event with a handful of new futures.
-Currently, rumors indicate that the update will bring a new display, camera improvements, better processor, and more.
+The 2021 iPad Pro has been announced during Apple’s ‘Spring Loaded’ event with a new display technology in the 12.9-inch model, camera improvements, better processor, and more.

 Table of contents

 - Liquid Retina XDR: mini-LED technology

 - iPadOS 15

 - Release Date: When will the 2021 iPad Pro come out?

 - Price: How much the 2021 iPad Pro costs